Devesh-Attri/SCT_DS_4/README.md

 ```
 ## Key Findings

-- Time of Day: Accidents peak around 5 PM, coinciding with the evening rush hour.
+- **Time of Day:** Accidents peak around 5 PM, coinciding with the evening rush hour.
-- Casualties: Most accidents involve only one casualty.
+- **Casualties:** Most accidents involve only one casualty.
-- Vehicles Involved: The majority of accidents involve two vehicles.
+- **Vehicles Involved:** The majority of accidents involve two vehicles.
-- Road Conditions: Most accidents occur on dry roads, suggesting other factors may play significant roles.
+- **Road Conditions:** Most accidents occur on dry roads, suggesting other factors may play significant roles.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 ```